Kinesiology Taping

 Is kinesiology tape better than rigid sports tape?

-Does kinesiology tape help swelling and bruising?
+Does kinesiology tape help swelling?

-Can kinesiology tape make pain worse?
+Can kinesiology tape irritate your skin?

 Choose your clinic and appointment pathway